Kutz-Dag/Kutz-Dag/README.md

 So far, this is my progress:
 - [x] I understand the basics
 - [x] I have created a project with it
-- [ ] I have created many projects with it
+- [x] I have created many projects with it

-- [ ] I have mastered it
+*And now after a while, I can add these to the list*
+* Git
+* Shell/Bash Scripting
+* SQL
+* PostgreSQL
+* Docker

-I’m looking to collaborate on programming projects. <!-- in the future, obviously --->
+// I’m looking to collaborate on programming projects. <!-- in the future, obviously --->

 <!---
 Kutz-Dag/Kutz-Dag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.